 Hathaway Lake is a calm 5 km long lake with good fishing for rainbow trout, lake trout, burbout, and fantastic fishing for kokanee.
-Rainbows average 2 1/2 lbs. lake trout are typically 3 – 10 lbs, burbout can reach 8lbs, kokanee average 1-2lbs.
+Rainbows average 1 – 6 lbs. lake trout are typically 3 – 10 lbs, burbout can reach 12lbs, kokanee average 1-2lbs.
+Presently, lake trout are catch and release only.

 Trolling, spin casting and fly fishing are all effective, but fly fishing is usually best in the early months of May & June, then again in September as the water once again cools down.
 Trolling for kokanee has proven successful spring, summer, and fall.

 There are no motor restrictions and we have an easy access boat launch on the property.

 This area is known for some of the best small lake fishing in British Columbia so there are countless other lakes to fish or explore within an hours drive of the resort.
 Some are walk-in lakes and great for float tubes and fly fishing.
 Many of our guests use Moosehaven as a place to stay, while fishing the abundant trophy lakes nearby.
 Others’ fish only our lake and enjoy the lack of jet boats, as we have the only trailer friendly boat launch on the lake.

 We rent 12-foot to 16-foot boats with gas motors as well as electric trolling motors or you can bring your own.
 Dock space is available.
 Our resort is literally right across the street from Sulphurous lake.
-As a convenience, we also sell fishing licenses.
+As a convenience, we also sell fishing licenses, a full selection of kokanee lures, bait and also carry kokanee rental rods.

 Ice Off History: May 5, 2009, April 23, 2010, May 11, 2011, May 5, 2012, April 28, 2013, May 5, 2014, April 15, 2015, April 18, 2016, May 2, 2017, May 3, 2018, May 1, 2019, May 4, 2020, May 4, 2021, May 14, 2022, May 7, 2023